 An anxiety disorder often occurs concomitantly with physical, emotional, or mental illnesses or substance abuse.
 These other issues can also hide or aggravate anxiety symptoms.
 Assessment for an anxiety disorder must be part of a comprehensive examination that includes a detailed history, physical assessment, a review of symptoms, and assessments of associated functional impairments, current psychosocial issues, and other contributing factors.7

-Adolescent patients may experience anxiety differently than adult patients.
+Adolescents may experience anxiety differently than adults.
 Adolescents typically have more anxiety regarding social relationships and may avoid social activities, such as talking in groups or school.1,2 Adolescents with an anxiety disorder are more likely to demonstrate irritability and difficulty coping and functioning than adolescents who do not have an anxiety disorder.3 Agitation may develop more quickly and result in aberrant behaviors.
-Interactions that may increase the adolescent’s anxiety, such as confrontation, should be avoided.
+Interactions that may increase the patient’s anxiety, such as confrontation, should be avoided.